 ST. JOHNS TDC YOUTH REGATTA

-The Youth Regatta will be sailing in the shadow of historic structures like St. Augustine’s Castillo de San Marco and the beautiful Bridge of Lions.
+The Youth Regatta will be sailing in the shadow of historic structures like St. Augustine’s Castillo de San Marcos and the beautiful Bridge of Lions.
 They will race in a protected, challenging saltwater venue where parents, tourists and spectators can cheer them on from the waterfront viewing area.
 An expert race committee with lots of safety boats will ensure safe, fair competition.
 All sailors will check in at the St. Augustine Yacht Club on Saturday morning.
-Skipper’s meetings will be held at separate locations for the 420s and Optimists, with directions provided at check in.
 Participants will also be treated to lunches and a great pizza / ice cream awards dinner at the St Augustine Yacht Club Sunday after the regatta.

 St. Augustine Race Week

-To participate, each Skipper (Youth Sailor) must fill out a two-part registration by clicking on the Youth Regatta Registration link, below.
+To participate, each Skipper (Youth Sailor) must register by clicking on the Youth Regatta Registration link, below.

 JOHN DANIEL MEEHAN YOUTH SAILING SCHOLARSHIP FUND

 Named for a man who was instrumental in transforming St. Augustine Race Week into a city-wide top-tier event, the John Daniel Meehan (JDM) Youth Sailing Scholarship Fund brings the joy of sailing to underprivileged kids all across the NorthEast Florida region.
 Scholarship recipients have all fees paid so they may attend one of the summer sailing camps run by First Coast Sailing Association member clubs.